Roses and lavender in full bloom in the Allcock Funeral Home garden.

 Common questions

-The registrar will also give you the opportunity to have a ‘Tell Us Once’ appointment after which they will inform all government departments of the death, which can save you many emotional hours on the telephone.
+The Registrar will also give you the opportunity to use the ‘Tell Us Once’ service which you can use to inform all Government Departments of the death.
+The process will be explained by the Registrar and it can save you many hours on the telephone.

 The registrar will need the following information about the deceased:

-We will need the Green Certificate, if the registrar issues one.
-You will also be asked if you require any copies of the death certificate which you will need to present to banks and insurance companies etc. We always recommend getting several copies to deal with the deceased’s estate.
-A small charge will apply for each copy made.
+We will receive the Green Certificate directly, if the Registrar issues one.
+You will also be asked if you require any copies of the Death Certificate which you may need for any financial institutions such as Banks and Insurance Companies when dealing with the estate.
+Please note that there will be a cost for each Death Certificate.

 When would the coroner become involved?